GastonMazzei/TraceMeOut/README.md

 # TraceMeOut

-Can a Neural Net learn to differentiate between user tasks by watching at the Kernel Trace?
-Does this accuracy defines a metric of how reverse-engineerable a system is? 🤩
+<b>Can a Neural Net learn to differentiate between user tasks by watching at the Kernel Trace?
+Does this accuracy defines a metric of how reverse-engineerable a system is?</b> 🤩

 <b>How to run</b>